DL3DV-10K/Dataset/README.md

 Copyright (c) 2023

 ## Issues
 Despite our best efforts to anonymize data, there may be instances where sensitive details are inadvertently included.
-If you identify any such issues within the dataset (scenes, please directly contact us at [issue](ling58@purdue.edu).
+If you identify any such issues within the dataset (scenes), don't hesitate to get in touch with us at [issue](mailto:ling58@purdue.edu).
 We will manually redact any sensitive information to ensure the privacy and integrity of the dataset.

 ## BibTeX